admurali/routemap-boiler-plate/README.md

 ## Middlewares
 * logging-express-mw -  allow routemap to log and traces functions
 * routemap-express-mw - routemap will allow a user to write elegant apis with a standardized workflow of promise that is logged and easy to debug
+* bookshelf-express-mw - allows ease of ORM type integration [default not used]

 ## Other dependencies
 * dotenv -  Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env